maniartech/gotime/README.md

 go get github.com/maniartech/gotime
 ```

-## Intuitive Date Format (IDF)
+## Intuitive Date Specifiers (IDS)

-We've developed the Intuitive Date Format (IDF) for `gotime`. `IDF is a cAsE-insensitive format`, eliminating ambiguity often associated with dd-mm-yyyy formats.
-This intuitive format makes date and time formatting simple and hackable. entry by removing the need to remember upper and lower case attributes, a common issue with other similar formats.
+We've developed the Intuitive Date Specifiers (IDS) for `gotime`. `IDS is a cAsE-insensitive format`, eliminating ambiguity often associated with dd-mm-yyyy formats.
+This intuitive specifiers makes date and time formatting simple and hackable. entry by removing the need to remember upper and lower case attributes, a common issue with other similar formats.
 For example, %Y represents a four-digit year, while %y denotes a two-digit year in strftime.
-In contrast, IDF intuitively uses yyyy for a four-digit year and yy for a two-digit year.
-Typing dates is also more straightforward with IDF, as the format yyyy-mm-dd is easier to remember and input compared to the less intuitive 2006-01-02.
+In contrast, IDS intuitively uses yyyy for a four-digit year and yy for a two-digit year.
+Typing dates is also more straightforward with IDS, as the format yyyy-mm-dd is easier to remember and input compared to the less intuitive 2006-01-02.

 It supports simple, human-friendly date-time formatting.
 The table below displays the supported formats.
 Internally, `gotime` utilizes time.Time.Format() and converts human-friendly formats into the time.Time format.
 For instance, it transforms yyyy-mm-dd into 2006-01-02 before using time.Time.Format() to format the date.